wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/monitor-to-troubleshoot/includes/3-remote-collaboration.md

 Make sure that you copy the link and provide it to the user so that they can launch Monitor and listen to your session.
 The link is only good for 60 minutes.
-If you need more time, remove and then re-invite the user.
+If you need more time, remove and then reinvite the user.
 If you invite the wrong user, you can remove the invite; the person will not be notified of the invite.